OnionIoT/lv_example/README.md

 sh compile.sh
 ```

-This will use the OpenWRT SDK in a Docker to compile the code in your local copy of this repo.
+This will use the OpenWRT SDK in a Docker container to compile the code in your local copy of this repo.

 The output, a binary file and an ipk package will be in the `bin` directory.